OWASP/www-project-snakes-and-ladders/tab_roadmap.md

 The ongoing priorities are:

-* Update as other referenced projects updated (e.g. Top Ten)
+* In late 2025 update when other referenced projects release their new updates (e.g. Top Ten, Proactive Controls)

 Other ideas are: